Categories of animals that can be exhibited

 Category B animals are all other native wildlife which cannot be obtained under a recreational wildlife licence under the NCA, such as the kangaroo, koala and crocodile species.
 The dingo (Canis lupus dingo) and European rabbit (Oryctolagus cuniculus) are the only non-indigenous category B species.

 You will need to develop a management plan for each species if you are proposing to deal with these animals for the purposes of exhibiting to the public.
-As of 1 July 2016, any newly acquired category B animals to be exhibited outside of the regular enclosure site must be identifiable by a third party.
+All category B animals to be exhibited outside of the regular enclosure site must be identifiable by a third party.
 This can be achieved by microchipping or using another approved identification device recorded in the Exhibited Animals Regulation 2016 (the Regulation).

 Category C animals